 3. Does CAN-SPAM apply even if my recipients opted in?

 Yes.
 While you’re exempted from identifying your message as an ad or solicitation, you still have to comply with other CAN-SPAM requirements.
-These would include accurate header and subject information, a valid physical address, and an unsubscribe option.
+These would include an accurate header and subject information, a valid physical address, and an unsubscribe option.
 You are also required to honor opt-out requests on time.

 4. Can I send commercial emails to people who have not opted in?

 Yes.
-CAN-SPAM Act doesn’t have an opt-in requirement.
+The CAN-SPAM Act doesn’t have an opt-in requirement.
 But, you must include an opt-out or unsubscribe mechanism.
 You must also fulfill all other CAN-SPAM requirements.